corda/corda/docs/source/serialization.rst

         3rd party library upgrades etc.
     #.
 A desire to support open-ended polymorphism, where the number of subclasses of a superclass can expand over time
         and do not need to be defined in the schema *upfront*, which is key to many Corda concepts, such as contract states.
+    #.
+Increased security from deserialized objects being constructed through supported constructors rather than having
+        data poked directy into their fields without an opportunity to validate consistency or intercept attempts to manipulate supposed invariants.

 Documentation on that format, and how JVM classes are translated to AMQP, will be linked here when it is available.